-Driven by the blind expectation that a country’s success was determined by increased GDP, it was like the planet was an accelerating car with no one at the wheel.
-Corporate profits fuelled the inflation and — as the Horsemen became faster and smarter than the governments they once served — an unprecedented concentration of wealth and power grew amongst a small number of individuals.
-Whilst governments deliberated concepts such as UBI (Universal Basic Income), the Horsemen planned to pacify the masses with “dopamine regulation” using virtual reality and social gaming.
-Despite pressure to break-up these monopolies it was impossible to compete or regulate the Horsemen; they held all the cards.
+Driven by the blind belief that a country’s success was determined by GDP growth, the global economy was an accelerating car with no one at the wheel.
+Corporate profits fueled the inflation and as the Horsemen became more powerful than the governments that supposedly regulated them, unprecedented levels of wealth concentrated in the hands of a few individuals.
+Whilst governments discussed UBI (Universal Basic Income) and other potential solutions, the Horsemen drew up plans to pacify the masses with “dopamine regulation”, using virtual reality and social gaming.
+Despite pressure to break-up these monopolies it was impossible to regulate the Horsemen; they held all the cards.
+The only solution was to change the rules of the game.
+How do you compete with a company that doesn’t need to make a profit?
+You have to remove the need for a company.

-In hindsight, the solution was obvious.
-The idea was to create a system — a DAO (decentralised autonomous organisation) — that allowed for truly decentralised and distributed open-organisations.
-These visionaries imagined a world in which anyone could ‘boot-up’ an idea — by deploying a DAO — that enabled contributions from anywhere in the world.
-Communications technology enabled frictionless on and off-boarding of distributed contributors to these open-projects.
-It was similar to the open-source movement, but in this new paradigm anyone — software engineers, designers, marketers, accountants and even strategists — could rally around these ideas and contribute to their development.
-Work wasn’t provided for free or kudos — like in the open-source era — but fiscal remuneration was calculated from the quantity and quality of someone’s contribution.
-This meant that anyone could now contribute to an open-project, even just for a few hours, and they would be rewarded fairly for their work.
+It was similar to the open-source movement, but in this new paradigm, anyone — software engineers, designers, marketers, accountants and even strategists — could rally around an idea and contribute to its development.
+Work wasn’t provided for free or kudos, as in the open-source model: instead, fiscal remuneration was determined by the quantity and quality of the contribution.
+This meant that anyone could contribute to a project, even just for a few hours, and they would be rewarded fairly for their work.